Josh's MLD Journey

 Josh underwent genetic testing, blood screening, nerve testing, neuro investigations and neuropsychology assessments and an outcome meeting was then scheduled with the specialist research team to discuss his diagnosis, treatment options and next steps.

-While waiting for this meeting and knowing about Josh’s worrying presentation and MRI findings, we as a family wanted to prepare ourselves and spoke with the UK Leukodystrophy charity, Alex TLC.
-They put us in touch with families of children with other leukodystrophies and helped us to build up our knowledge about this condition.
+While waiting for this meeting and knowing about Josh’s worrying presentation and MRI findings, we as a family wanted to prepare ourselves and spoke with a Leukodystrophy charity, who put us in touch with families of children with other leukodystrophies and helped us to build up our knowledge about this condition.
 We therefore had some understanding of what to expect next.

-Following his many tests, we learned at the outcome meeting that Josh’s genetic tests showed he was lacking the enzyme Arylsulfatase-A. This enzyme maintains the myelin sheath in the nervous system, which is the covering that protects the nerves throughout the brain and body.
+Following many tests, in December 2022 we learned that Josh’s genetic tests showed he was lacking the enzyme Arylsulfatase-A. This enzyme maintains the myelin sheath in the nervous system, which is the covering that protects the nerves throughout the brain and body.
 Without this enzyme, sulfatides build up, eventually destroying the myelin sheath and the nerves in the brain cease to function properly

-This condition is called Metachromatic Leukodystrophy, also known as MLD and due to the age of disease onset in Josh, he has a diagnosis of Juvenile MLD.
+This condition is called Metachromatic Leukodystrophy, also known as MLD, and due to the age of disease onset in Josh, his specific type is Juvenile MLD.
 Juvenile MLD is a rare, life-limiting disease which typically affects 1 in 140,000 children.

 At present, there sadly is no cure.